knife-block/knife-block/README.md

 The premise is that you have a "block" in which you store all your "knives" and you can choose the one best suited to the task.

+## Requirements

+At present, knife-block requires ruby 1.9.2 or above.
+This is owing to the use of "Dir.home()" to find a user's home directory.

 ## Installation

     gem install knife-block